javmart/zero-to-qed/docs/src/10_proving.md

 If you get stuck, ask yourself: what is the shape of my goal?
 What tactic handles that shape?
 What hypotheses do I have available?
 The Infoview is your guide.

-## What Comes Next

-You can now prove things.
-The proofs have been simple, but the mental model is in place.
-You understand goals, hypotheses, and the tactic dance that connects them.
-Next we introduce type theory and dependent types, the language for stating claims worth proving.

 ## The Liar's Trap

 Try to prove something false: